3778/.github/.github/PULL_REQUEST_TEMPLATE.md

 If you need the help of any person or team to apply these changes, please `@` them in the end of the description and mark them as reviewers.

-You should delete this commented instructions from the PR description.
+This comment section won't be displayed on the PR description.
+If you wish to remove it from the description source fell free to delete it.
 --->
 ### What's the purpose of this pull request?